Stamp Duty in New South Wales

-- mortgage foreclosures, and
+- mortgage foreclosures

-- entering into a lease under which you have to pay a premium.
+- entering into a lease under which you have to pay a premium

 - options to purchase land, and

-How much duty you are required to pay depends on the ‘dutiable value’ of the transaction and the kind of property that is transferred.
-The ‘dutiable value’ is, generally speaking, the greater of:
+How much stamp duty a person is required to pay depends on the dutiable value of the transaction and the kind of property that is transferred.
+The dutiable value is generally taken to be the greater of: